African bush elephant: Pathogens

+Elephants may also be host for a variety of parasites and bacteria such as Pasteurella, Salmonella, Clostridium, coccidian, nematode, and trematode.
+The elephant endotheliotropic herpesvirus (EEHV) is a member of the Proboscivirus genus, a novel clade most closely related to the mammalian betaherpesviruses.
+In benign infections found in some wild and captive African elephants, these viruses can affect either the skin or the pulmonary system.

+Intelligence

+Both African and Asian elephants have a very large and highly complex neocortex, a trait also shared by humans, apes and certain dolphin species.
+Elephants manifest a wide variety of behaviors, including those associated with grief, learning, mimicry, playing, altruism, tool use, compassion, cooperation, self-awareness, memory, and communication.
+In a 2013 study, it was suggested that elephants may understand pointing, the ability to nonverbally communicate an object by extending a finger, or equivalent.
+The intelligence of elephants is described as being on a par with that of cetaceans, and various primates.

 Threats

 The African bush elephant is threatened primarily by habitat loss and fragmentation following conversion of natural habitat for livestock farming, plantations of non-timber crops, and building of urban and industrial areas.
-As a result, the human-elephant conflict has increased.
+As a result, human-elephant conflict has increased.

 Poaching

 Poachers target foremost elephant bulls for their tusks, which leads to a skewed sex ratio and affects the survival chances of a population.
 Access of poachers to unregulated black markets is facilitated by corruption and periods of civil war in some elephant range countries.
 During the 20th century, the African bush elephant population was decimated.
 Poaching of the elephant has dated back to the years 1970 and 1980, which were considered the largest killings in history.
-Unfortunately, the species is placed in harm's way due to the limited conservation areas provided in Africa.
+The species is placed in harm's way due to the limited conservation areas provided in Africa.
 In most cases, the killings of the African bush elephant have occurred near the outskirts of the protected areas.

 Between 2003 and 2015, the illegal killing of 14,606 African bush elephants was reported by rangers across 29 range countries.
 Chad is a major transit country for smuggling of ivory in West Africa.
 This trend was curtailed by raising penalties for poaching and improving law enforcement.

-In June 2002, a container packed with more than 6.5 t ivory was confiscated in Singapore.
+Before this in June 2002, a container packed with more than 6.5 t ivory was confiscated in Singapore.
 It contained 42,120 hanko stamps and 532 tusks of African bush elephants that originated in Southern Africa, centered in Zambia and neighboring countries.
 Between 2005 and 2006, a total of 23.461 t ivory plus 91 unweighed tusks of African bush elephants were confiscated in 12 major consignments being shipped to Asia.

 When the international ivory trade reopened in 2006, the demand and price for ivory increased in Asia.
 The African bush elephant population in Chad's Zakouma National Park numbered 3,900 individuals in 2005.
 Within five years, more than 3,200 elephants were killed.
 The park did not have sufficient guards to combat poaching, and their weapons were outdated.
 Well-organized networks facilitated smuggling the ivory through Sudan.